InteractiveFaultLocalization/InteractiveFaultLocalization.github.io/pages/tools/charmfl.md

 Currently, **the plug-in supports offline (or from disk) installation**.
 Please follow the [official PyCharm description](https://www.jetbrains.com/help/pycharm/managing-plugins.html#install_plugin_from_disk) for more details.
 {: .notice--warning}

+## Try it out!

+You can find various sample data and example projects in the [Replication Packages](/pages/raw-data.html).

+## Feedback

+[//]: # (TODO replace with the final link after upstream merge) Do you have any ideas, suggestion or have you experienced any errors with our tool?
+Let us know via the [project issue](https://github.com/SzatmariA/CharmFL-dev/issues/new) tracking system.